mdsol/rwslib/docs/source/classes_builders.rst

 Class Reference for Builders
 ****************************
+Builders provide a way to construct an ODM XML document from  Python object.

+.. note:: Any Class with the Prefix **Mdsol** represents a Medidata Rave specific extension

 Metadata Builders
 =================

-.. note:: Any Class with the Prefix **Mdsol** represents a Medidata Rave specific extension
+Metadata Builders provide an API for creating ODM metadata elements

 .. automodule:: rwslib.builders.metadata
     :members: